 You are willing to pay $10 for the commodity because you feel that the commodity is worth $10.
-It implies that the total utility derived from the commodity is equal to $10.
+It implies that the total utility derived from the commodity equals $10.
 However, you are able to buy the commodity for $5.

-Therefore, consumer’s surplus = total utility – market price.
+Therefore, consumer surplus = total utility – market price.

-Hence, you could recognize consumer’s surplus in commodities that are highly useful and low priced.
+Hence, you could recognize consumers’ surplus in highly useful and low-priced commodities.

-Prof. Samuelson defines consumer’s surplus as “The gap between the total utility of a good and its total market value is called consumer’s surplus.”
+Professor Samuelson defines consumer surplus as “The gap between the total utility of a good and its total market value is called consumer’s surplus.”
 In the words of Hicks, “Consumer’s surplus is the difference between the marginal valuation of a unit and the price which is actually paid for it.”

 Assumptions of Consumer's Surplus Theory